Women's Institute for Freedom of the Press: President

 Dana Densmore first became a board member and officer of WIFP when the organization was founded in 1972.
 During her time at the organization, she served as senior editor and research director.
-In 1968 when the women's liberation bloomed, Densmore had been a systems programmer at the Massachusetts Institute of Technology.
+In 1968, when the women's liberation bloomed, Densmore had been a systems programmer at the Massachusetts Institute of Technology.
 As an outcome, she worked with Roxanne Dunbar to found the feminist organization Cell 16.
 The two women went on to found the journal No More Fun and Games as the organization's periodical in the same year.
 She is also the founder, co-director, and editor for Green Lion Press.
 She received her B.A. in 1965 from St. John's College in Annapolis and her M.A. in 1993 from St. John's College in Santa Fe.

 Director

-Martha Leslie Allen has been the Institute's Director since 1985.
+Martha Leslie Allen has been the institute's director since 1985.
 She is an activist for media democracy and the promotion of women's involvement in the media.
-1973-1975 she founded and chaired Women's Media Project in Memphis, TN.
+In 1973–1975 she founded and chaired Women's Media Project in Memphis, Tennessee.
 Additionally, she was an organizer of the 1973 Women's Leadership Conference in Memphis.
-From 1978 to 1985, she served as the associate director of WIFP before taking the director position.
-Martha earned her Ph.D. in 1988 from Howard University in Washington, DC with a dissertation on the history of women's media.
+From 1978 to 1985, she served as the associate director of WIFP, before taking the director position.
+Allen earned her Ph.D. in 1988 from Howard University in Washington, DC, with a dissertation on the history of women's media.
 She is Donna Allen's youngest daughter.

-Associate Director
+Associate director

-Elana Anderson, with a Ph.D. from Howard University, is on the board of directors of WIFP as well as serving as the Associate Director since 2011.
-Dr. Anderson is a native Washingtonian, instructor, lecturer, parent, and performance and fiber artist.
+Elana Anderson, with a Ph.D. from Howard University, is on the board of directors of WIFP, as well as serving as the associate director since 2011.
+Anderson is a native Washingtonian, instructor, lecturer, parent, and performance and fiber artist.
 She is a member of the American Guild for Musical Artists (AGMA) and the National Council for Negro Women.
-Dr. Anderson serves as an Associate Artistic Team Member of Chicago-based Deeply Rooted Productions.
+Anderson serves as an associate artistic team member of Chicago-based Deeply Rooted Productions.

 Associates

-In 1977, WIFP formed the Associate Network composed of "women who worked for media or were interested in how the media covered women and their concerns."
-This network grew to over 800 members; some of the notable associates are listed below.
+In 1977, WIFP formed the Associate Network composed of "women who worked for media or were interested in how the media covered women and their concerns".
+This network grew to more than 800 members; some of the notable associates are listed below.